supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

 # )
 ```

-You can also get information about the video from Supervisely by name.
+You can also get information about video from Supervisely by name.

 **Source code:**